-- The tree is dangerous, where the instability is obvious and is independently confirmed by an AQF Level 5 Arborist.
-Council is to be satisfied before undertaking works.
+- The tree is dangerous and failure is imminent (for example, a split trunk or tree is moving in the ground) and is independently confirmed by an AQF Level 5 Arborist.
+Council is to be notified before undertaking works.

 Trees blocking drain or sewer pipes

-If a tree on the neighbouring property is causing blockage to a drain or sewer pipe on your property, and the owner of the tree does not agree to its removal, you are entitled to prune the tree roots up to the property boundary.
-The pruning must not exceed 10% of the root structure.
+If a tree on the neighbouring property is causing blockage to underground pipes on your property, and the owner of the tree does not agree to its removal, you are entitled to prune the tree roots up to the property boundary, but the pruning must not exceed 10% of the tree’s total root structure.
 A root barrier may then be installed.
 The work should be carried out by a qualified arborist.